Scam Alert: EuroMillions FIFA World Cup Lottery Isn’t Giving You the Millions

-Just like numerous other similar scams, EuroMillions FIFA World Cup creates a sense of urgency, sending the recipients in an immediate panic mode.
+Just like numerous other similar scams, EuroMillions FIFA World Cup creates a sense of urgency, sending the recipients into an immediate panic mode.

-The letter is titled Final Award Notification and it comes from the Desk of the Vice President of International Lotto Promotions.
-It says that the name of the recipient has been attached to a certain lottery ticket number.
-The letter even goes a step further to point out how EuroMillions FIFA World Cup lottery is linked to official national lotteries in various European countries.
+The letter is titled Final Award Notification, and it comes from the Desk of the Vice President of International Lotto Promotions.
+It says that the name of the recipient has been attached to a specific lottery ticket number.
+The letter even goes a step further to point out how the EuroMillions FIFA World Cup lottery is linked to official national lotteries in various European countries.
 Now, this should be evidence enough that the opportunity is legitimate, right?

-A contact name is provided for the purpose of lottery prize claiming.
+A contact name is provided for lottery prize claiming.
 And of course – the letter concludes with a date by which the large amount should be claimed.
 Otherwise, the lucky winners that didn’t even buy a ticket can wave their non-existent jackpot goodbye.